-K9 Integration COPE NORTH 17 (Part 2 of 4)
+K9 INTEGRATION COPE NORTH 17 (Part 2 of 4)

 COPE NORTH 17 provides an optimal training environment on Guam to increase our combat readiness and interoperability with Australian and Japanese partners.
-Exercise planners have integrated additional capabilities to include a K9 training exchange in the jungle environment on Guam.
-Report by Amy Forsythe from Defense Media Activity Guam.
+Exercise planners have integrated additional capabilities to include K9 training exchange in the jungle environment on Guam.
+Report by Amy Forsythe, Defense Media Activity Guam.

 |Date Taken: